bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 You can use the Customer Login API in the following use cases:

-* Integrate with an SSO provider or dentity provider (IdP)
+* Integrate with an SSO provider or identity provider (IdP)
 * Set up continuous login between a BigCommerce store and another application
 * Enable alternative login methods (ex. phone number and SMS password)